mampfes/ha_epex_spot/README.md

 - Sell Volume
 - Volume

+NOTE: For GB data, the prices will be shown in GBP instead of EUR.
+The sensor attribute names are adjusted accordingly.

 ### 1. Net Market Price Sensor

 The sensor value reports the net market price in ct/kWh.
 The price value will be updated every hour to reflect the current net market price.